Premier League does not yet have ‘green light’, minister warns | Malay Mail

-LONDON, May 8 — Britain’s Culture Secretary Oliver Dowden warned today that the Premier League does not yet have the “green light” to resume but restated the government’s hope that the season can be completed.
+LONDON, May 11 — Britain’s Culture Secretary Oliver Dowden warned on Friday that the Premier League does not yet have the “green light” to resume but restated the government’s hope that the season can be completed.

-Premier League clubs are due to meet on Monday to discuss the latest plans for “Project Restart” — a day after an expected minor easing of coronavirus lockdown measures.
+Premier League clubs are due to meet today to discuss the latest plans for “Project Restart” — a day after an expected minor easing of coronavirus lockdown measures.

 Clubs are understood to have been told that the use of a limited number of neutral venues is the only way to complete the campaign, to limit the strain on essential services and discourage gatherings of supporters near stadiums.